shubham7saxena7/personal-website/content/post/failuter-tracker.md

 tags: ["thoughts"]
 ---

 These are not absolute failures - just a bunch of missed targets.
-I do not believe that you ever fail in absolute terms.
+I do not believe that you ever fail in absolute terms!

 ### 2023
 * failed to quit smoking